How to Sell a Gun in Texas?

 Texas, one of the strongest gun-rights states in the U.S., has more than a million residents who are active holders of concealed handgun permits.
 Laws in the Lone Star State generally focus on regulating the carrying of guns as opposed to restricting gun ownership.
-The state’s constitution guarantees every Texan the right to “keep and bear arms in the lawful defense of himself or the State,” but gives the State Legislature the power to “regulate the wearing of arms” to prevent crime.
+The state’s constitution guarantees every Texan the right to, “keep and bear arms in the lawful defense of himself or the State,” and gives the State Legislature the power to, “regulate the wearing of arms,” to prevent crime.

 The following information is compiled from the Texas State Law Library.

 What are the Requirements to Purchase a Firearm in Texas?